McPoozle/dnd-notes/content/Venix/Duchies/East/Tormenta.md

 >	Aster, Sysko, and Shawaaf find him in The Silver Cup bar.
 Doesn't want to talk.
 They follow him to his Inn and he leaves around sunset heading out of town.
 Get spotted and ask what Marty told him; not talking as he's on "personal business"

 ##### Corelley & Wagner
->Fire and Ice themes; held Marty against a wall until he told them it was a mission for Lady Hathorn.
+>Fire and Ice themes; held Marty against a wall until he told them it was a mission for Lady Hawthorn.
 >	Isolde, Gorrister, Ai find them outside the Guild.
 Corelley constantly yawning / tired.
 Wagner doesn't talk but seems itching for a fight.
 Claims don't have details other than just wanting to know what Marty was up to.
 Only take bandit-related jobs.
 Marty had pissed off Wagner leading to the scuffle Marty mentioned.
 Haven't noticed any Scarlet Palm members but tend to burn the bandits they encounter.
 Mentioned attacks seem more coordinated recently.
 They leave when called over by a man in an alley.
 Idris follows them to an nondescript door that has a sliding peephole.

 ##### Dave